DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 It was burned down completely.
 During the Great War majority of the forest was burned in battles.
-Moreover, with the disappearance of the foreign gods who were managing the forest, the ecosystem had gotten wrecked.
+Moreover, with the disappearance of the sidhes who were managing the forest, the ecosystem had gotten wrecked.

 In the true world there was no longer any forest.